pyenv/pyenv-installer/README.md

-# Proof of conecpt: setup.py enhanced pyenv installer
+# Proof of concept: setup.py enhanced pyenv installer

 This is a little lab to show that pyenv can be made installable with standard Python packaging tools (a.k.a. pip).